Section 2: Coal

 GOVERNOR LINK.
 I want, first of all, President Carter, to thank you and the Department of Energy for this support for the construction of the first coal gasification plant in the Nation. . . .
 There's a significance connected with this that we should also note, that it's being built on the same ground and in conjunction with an electric coal-fired generating facility operated by Basin Electric.
 And they have a close working relationship that will put into effect a great many economical, innovative procedures, both from the economic and utilization of the fuel and also from the environmental impact effects of this kind of development.
 And so, Mr. President, all of us in North Dakota and those who have worked very closely, particularly in promoting this plant, are deeply grateful to you, the Department of Energy, and to your foresight and support and encouragement in the progress that we've made in getting this project off the ground as we are this morning. . . .

 However, in 1985, some of the partners that had financed the plant said they would abandon the plant and stop paying on loans.
 The U. S. Department of Energy took over ownership of the plant.
 Basin Electric Cooperative took an interest in the plant.
 Several other companies were interested in purchasing the synfuels plant, but Basin Electric submitted the winning bid in August 1988.
 Basin Electric formed a subsidiary (an affiliated company) called Dakota Gas to operate the plant.
-Dakota Gasification Synfuels Plant at Beulah is the only one of its type in the country, but similar plants will soon be in operation in other states.
+Dakota Gasification Synfuels Plant at Beulah is one of two in the world; another, much larger plant is located in South Africa.

-Dakota Gasification also produces fertilizer (anhydrous ammonia) and a very pure form of carbon dioxide (CO2).
+Dakota Gasification also produces fertilizer (anhydrous ammonia), ammonium sulfate, crude cresylic acid, phenol, naphtha, krypton-xenon, liquid nitrogen, diesel exhaust fluid, tar oil, urea, and a very pure form of carbon dioxide (CO2).
 The CO2 is piped to Canada where it is used in oil production.
 The production of synthetic natural gas uses about 13 per cent of North Dakota’s annual coal production.

-Another important product of coal-fired power plants is fly ash.
+An important by-product of coal-fired power plants is fly ash.
 This is the material that remains after coal has been burned.
 Once the fly ash is removed from the plant, it can be used to replace some of the cement in concrete or roads.

 Why is this important?
 North Dakota’s first major industry was coal mining.
 Coal mining and coal plants continue to be important to the state’s economy.
 Though lignite coal presents several problems as a fuel, innovative techniques changed the way coal is used.
 Coal-fired power plants produce electricity and provide many jobs for North Dakota residents.
 Innovations resulted in cleaner coal plants and products such as fertilizers, synthetic natural gas, CO2, and fly ash.
 Because coal is essentially a dirty resource, we have looked for new ways to make it safe, efficient, and useful.